-Big Sandy Lake is a 11 mile heavily trafficked out and back trail located near Boulder, WY that features a waterfall and is rated as moderate.
+Big Sandy Lake is a 11 mile heavily trafficked out and back trail located near Boulder, Wyoming that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs and horses are also able to use this trail.

 Directions from Pinedale: Follow Hwy.
 191 south to Hwy.
 353. Follow east to Big Sandy Road and follow signs to the trailhead which is a total of 60 miles from Pinedale.

 An amazingly beautiful place.
 There are many trails that branch off from the big sandy trail after 6 miles.
 We did a 2 night 3 day loop.
 We hiked passed big sandy lake and clear lake the first day, camping near clear lake on the giant rock slabs.
 The next day we passed deep lake and temple lake, looping around we camped near rapid creek the second night.
 This is a loop that connects back to big sandy lake.
 I think most people don't realize u can loop around as many of the people we met had gone on the same path to deep lake and back.
 We passed many hikers on the way to deep lake but saw no one the second day hiking near rapid creek.
 The different scenery of mountains, lakes, meadows, and creeks were amazing.
 The total loop was around 24 miles.

 Easy trail to a beautiful lake. camped 4 nights and day hiked to three amazing areas, Cirque of the Towers, Black Joe Lake and then Temple lake.
 Make sure that you give yourself time to explore off trail

 Started a thru hike here that ended at Green River Lakes.
 Stayed at the campground and ate a family style breakfast at the Big Sandy Lodge in July of 1990 looking forward to going back next week for a couple of days in the Big Sandy Lakes ares.